oil-worker-overtime-lawyer.jpgOvertime Pay Attorney for Gas and Oil Workers

 However, note that these practices can lead to lawsuits and significant penalties for companies.
 If an oilfield worker feels they have been unfairly denied overtime pay, they should seek legal counsel immediately.
 There have been thousands of cases brought against oil companies in recent years.

-If you are a current or former oil and gas worker and believe that you may have a wage laws claim or would like to get more information, please call us at 1-866-559-0400, email us at mlore@overtime-flsa.com or submit your information using our convenient Chat Feature for a FREE and CONFIDENTIAL review of your circumstances.
+If you are a current or former oil and gas worker and believe that you may have a wage laws claim or would like to get more information, please contact us for a FREE and CONFIDENTIAL review of your circumstances.
+We operate on a contingency basis, meaning you won’t pay us unless we successfully recover compensation for you.